About Bridging Two Hearts

 Navy SEALS are like the “sin eater” character in Francine River’s The Last Sin Eater.
 It’s a terrible job.

-Someone needs to take on the dirty jobs so the rest of us can live in peace.
+Someone needs to take on the dirty jobs so we can live in peace.
 For Americans, those people include Navy SEALS.
 They and the ones who love them, pay a very high price for our way of living.
 Let’s pray for them and say thank you.

 Writing Sample